ManuLintz/synth-secrets/part-2.md

 To explain this a little more clearly, let's look at the position of the first four harmonics of the sawtooth waveform, and compare them to the first few harmonics of the drumhead (see Figure 6 on page 66).
 As you can see, the drum skin generates more harmonics, and they are clustered in an uneven[![](http://media.soundonsound.com/sos/jun99/images/picture8small.gif)][5] manner, unlike the regularly spaced overtones produced by the simple harmonic oscillator.
 This makes the sound 'atonal', and stops us from perceiving a simple pitch and tone.
 Indeed, if you look beyond these first few harmonics, you'll find that the drum skin's overtones become more and more numerous and more closely spaced.
 If we drew the same diagram as 6(b) for a drum skin with a fundamental of, say, 100Hz, but extended the frequency axis to 20kHz, it would look like an inseparable bunch of harmonic frequencies extending right up to (and beyond) the limits of hearing.

+// I think this drum example is pretty confusing to get started with synthesis

 If all this is beginning to make you boggle, you won't want to consider the further complications that exist in the real world.
 For example, no matter how carefully you adjust it, a drum skin will always have slight variations in tension across its surface, so the modes will be distorted and, in all likelihood, impossible to calculate.
 And every drummer knows that, when you hit a drum harder, its pitch rises.
 This means that the fundamental frequency is in some way related to the displacement of the membrane.
 Aargh!

 My advice is this: don't even think about trying to analyse the sound produced by something that, at first sight, seems as simple as a drum skin.
 Research groups have spent decades creating hugely sophisticated mathematical models of vibrating membranes and, as you know, the few DSP-based products that use these are still distinguishable from the 'real' thing.
 So is it time to admit defeat and consign our analogue synthesizers to the ignominy of 1970s-style trumpet and 'cello imitations?
 Strangely, no...

+// Actually I want to analyse this kind of sound haha

 **Synthesizing The Un-synthesizable**